Granpa: Music

 The musical score was written and composed by Howard Blake and is almost in the form of a miniature opera, with many of the tales within the animation sung by the lead characters and children from the Wroughton Middle School choir (winners of BBC Choir of the Year) accompanied by a 40-piece orchestra (the Sinfonia of London).

 The end title song "Make Believe" is performed by Sarah Brightman and has the theme of "Auld Lang Syne" as a counter-melody.
 The song was released as a single at the time.

 Reception

-The film won the Prix Jeunesse International award for excellence in children's television programming in 1990.
+The film won the Prix Jeunesse Special Prize in children's television programming in 1990.
 Rotten Tomatoes called the film "a sensitive and life-affirming animated adaptation".

 The "Toonhound" review says that the film takes the tone of the ending of The Snowman even further, "exploring an aspect of life rarely approached in animated form."
 While writing Dianne Jackson's obituary in 1993, Paul Madden wrote that the film "was less of immediate popular appeal than The Snowman, but was perhaps more satisfying to her creatively, demanding a more subtle approach."
 Toonhound said, "Just like that film there is a tangible sense of loss at the end; a loss which builds with repeated viewings.
 You know that Granpa won't be playing with Emily for much longer, and what's more, you're aware that he knows this too."